View status information

 * For secondary storage, select SnapVault or SnapMirror.

 * You can change the time window by editing the configuration file.
 The default is 7 days.
+For more information, see Customize your configuration.

 * Internal counters are updated after each primary or secondary backup.
 The dashboard tile is refreshed every six hours.
 The refresh time cannot be changed.